AqSlz/sample_salon_website/README.md

 # Attractions Salon

-Duplicate Project for display.
-Project I participated with a team to create this sample hair salon website.
+Duplicate of Project for display.

+I worked with a team to create a sample hair salon website.
 Unfinished, Archived.

 ## Description of Features